-Tasha Butts, a standout player at the University of Tennessee and former WNBA player, begins her fifth season as an assistant coach at LSU.
+Tasha Butts, a standout player at the University of Tennessee and former WNBA player, enters her sixth season as an assistant coach for the Lady Tigers.

-Butts served on Nikki Fargas' staff during the four previous seasons that has seen the Lady Tigers return to national prominence.
-LSU has produced three 20-win seasons and four consecutive NCAA Tournament appearances highlighted by back-to-back NCAA Sweet 16 trips in 2012 and 2013.
+In her five seasons at LSU, Butts has been a part of three 20-win seasons and four consecutive NCAA Tournament appearances highlighted by back-to-back NCAA Sweet 16 trips in 2012 and 2013.

-Butts has worked closely with LSU’s backcourt which has included Danielle Ballard and Raigyne Moncrief who both garnered All-SEC Freshman Team honors.
+Butts works closely with LSU’s backcourt and helped develop Raigyne Moncrief and Danielle Ballard, who both garnered All-SEC Freshman Team honors.
 Both players are listed among LSU’s Top 10 for scoring during their true freshmen seasons.
 Moncrief was poised to have a stellar junior season in 2015-16 as a preseason All-SEC pick, but was sidelined by injury for all but three games.

 Under Butts’ tutelage, Ballard broke LSU’s single-season record for steals and became the first player in program history – women or men – to reach 100 steals in a season.
 Ballard also put together a NCAA Tournament run for the ages in 2014 where she averaged 23.3 points and 14.0 rebounds per game.
 Her three-straight double-doubles was a program first since All-American Sylvia Fowles accomplished the feat in the 2008 NCAA Tournament.

 Butts also guided All-SEC selection Adrienne Webb during her junior and senior seasons.
 She led the SEC in free throw shooting and was one of the top shooting guards in program history where she poured in a career-high 29 points to help lead the Lady Tigers past Penn State in the 2013 NCAA Second Round.
 Webb finished her career with 1,370 points.

-Butts and fellow assistant coach Tony Perotti received the prestigious honor of attending the Villa 7 Consortium on Nike’s campus in Oregon.
-The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders.
+Butts has also had the honor of attending the Villa 7 Consortium on Nike’s campus in Oregon.
+The program brings together university athletics directors and the country’s elite assistant coaches in an effort to prepare the next generation of college basketball leaders.